NUAA-WatchDog/linux-kernel-elf-sig-verify-module/README.md

 # linux-kernel-elf-sig-verify-module

-🐧 Stand-alone kernel module for signature verification of ELF.
+🐧 Kernel module for signature verification of ELF files.

 Created by : zSnow && Mr Dk.